A Basic SISO Exmaple.

 Note that the preperties templates and nominal are empty.
 They require computation.

-The nominal case is computed by the command cnom
+The nominal case is computed by the command cnom as follows

 w_nom=logspace(-2,2,200);